-If you have a rat infestation and are not looking to spend so much on calling a pest exterminator, you must deal with the situation inexpensively and safely.
-One of the safe but inexpensive ways is killing rats with baking soda.
+If you have a rat infestation but are not ready to spend on calling a pest exterminator just yet, you can attempt to deal with the situation inexpensively and safely.
+One of these safe but inexpensive ways is killing rats with baking soda.
 In this article, I will briefly guide you on how to kill rats with baking soda.

 Aside from baking soda to eliminate rats from the house, there are also other methods like keeping rats away with cayenne pepper and the use of camphor.

 Before we go into killing rats with baking soda, we need to understand why baking soda is a powerful method for rat extermination.